garfix/nli-go/doc/manual/processing.md

 Processing a request consists of these phases:

+* Dialog Context: check if the input is just an answer to a question by the system
 * Tokenization: from raw text to a string of tokens
 * Parsing: from tokens to parse tree with attached generic relations
 * Relationizer: combine the relations to a single set with unified variables